 “Are you sure you want to finish that sentence, Zabini?”

-Blaise looked up only to find two of his least favorite people in front of him.
+Blaise looked up only to find two of his least favorite people in front of him- one on the ground rubbing his head, and the speaker standing next to him.
+Both were clad in Quidditch gear with brooms in hand.
 ‘What is it with Gryffindors today?
 Honestly…’ He glared at them coldly; they just had to be in the way, didn’t they?

-“Gladly, Potter; Watch it you great big, idiotic, pathetic, stupid, stubborn-arse, good-for-nothing Gryffindors.”
+“Gladly, Potter; Watch it you idiotic, pathetic, stupid, stubborn-arse, good-for-nothing Gryffindors.”
 Blaise spat, standing up.

-Weasley, who was knocked to the ground as well, got up and made a motion to grab his wand when Potter stopped him.
+Weasley, who flushed an unflattering shade of red, got up and made a motion to grab his wand when Potter stopped him.

 “Leave it Ron, these stuck-up, cowardly, lazy-arse, insignificant Slytherins aren’t worth our time.”